ethersphere/gateway-proxy/README.md

 ## Usage

-The proxy has 3 modes of operation:
+The proxy can manage postage stamps for you in 3 modes of operation:

 1. It can just proxy requests without manipulating the request
 2. It can add/replace the request postage stamp with one provided through environment variable `POSTAGE_STAMP`